SQL on FHIR

 View Layer

 The View Layer defines portable, tabular views of FHIR data that can be easily consumed by a wide variety of analytic tools.
 The use of these tools is described in the Analytics Layer section.
-Our goal here is to get the required FHIR data into a form that matches user needs and common analytic patterns.
+The goal of this layer is to get the required FHIR data into a form that matches user needs and common analytic patterns.

 The View Layer has two key components: